webforj/webforj-documentation/docs/data-binding/validation/validators.md

     .add();
 ```

-In the example preceding, the code applies the `EmailValidator` to an email field with a custom error message specifically tailored for that field.
+In the example above, the code applies the `EmailValidator` to an email field with a custom error message specifically tailored for that field.
 This allows for a more directed and helpful user experience if the validation fails.

 :::tip Understanding `Validator.from`
 The `Validator.from` method wraps a passed validator with a new one, allowing you to specify a custom error message in case the validator doesn't support customized messages.
 This technique is particularly useful when you need to apply the same validation logic across multiple components but with distinct, context-specific error messages for each instance.